contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_get-started/01_launch.md

 </code></pre>

 - **name** - required parameter, value should always be *restlet-client-aware-page*.
 - **data-indicator-element-id** - optional, specifies the id of element Restlet Client will create to let the page know the availability of Restlet Client API.
-Default value is *dhcInfo*.
+Default value is *clientInfo*.
 - **data-console-debug** - optional parameter, if contains true, will print debug information into browser javascript console.
 Default value is *false*.

 ## Call window.postMessage script